ArjavNaik/Packet-Parser-for-EmbeddedSystems/readme.txt

 Additionally, serialization of the populated packet is done and stored in a packet buffer.

-Serialization and Deserialization function and are included in the src folder.

 The main.h file is included in the inc folder.

 Unit testing has been done using CUnit testing framework to confirm the functionality.